High Contrast Mode:

 In Monmouth & Ocean County

 Keeping a crawl space dry takes more than just one solution.
-That's why Ozane Termite & Pest Control offers a complete system that includes crawl space dehumidifiers, vapor barriers, and flood vents.
-Each one plays an important role, and when combined, these crawl space solutions create a balanced system that keeps crawl spaces safe, dry, and healthy.
+That's why Ozane Termite & Pest Control offers a complete system that includes crawl space dehumidifiers, vapor barriers, insulated vents, mold testing, and flood vents.
+Each one plays an important role, and when combined, these crawl space solutions create a balanced system that keeps your home safe, dry, and healthy.

 How They Work Hand in Hand